ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

 * `BulkInsert` is useful when inserting a large quantity of data from the client to the server.
-* It is an optimized time-saving approach with a few [limitations](../../client-api/bulk-insert/how-to-work-with-bulk-insert-operation#limitations) such as transactionality and the minor possibility of interruptions during the operation.
+* It is an optimized time-saving approach with a few [limitations](../../client-api/bulk-insert/how-to-work-with-bulk-insert-operation#limitations) such as transactionality and the possibility of interruptions during the operation.

 In this page: